k-r-4-m/diss_cxr_xai/README.md

 conda activate XYZ
 pip install -r XYZ_requirements.txt
 ```

+The use of [XYZ] requires a HuggingFace token.
+Please place this token into the token_file.yaml file.

 ## Dataset
 The dataset used in this project is VinDr-CXR.
 A slghtly modified version hosted on Kaggle is used, which can be found [here](https://www.kaggle.com/competitions/vinbigdata-chest-xray-abnormalities-detection/overview).